jitpack/jitpack.io/ANDROID.md

 ## Gradle

-To enable installing into local maven repository and JitPack you need to add the [android-maven](https://github.com/dcendents/android-maven-gradle-plugin) plugin.
+To enable building on JitPack you need to add the [android-maven](https://github.com/dcendents/android-maven-gradle-plugin) plugin.

 If using Gradle *2.4* or later: